tree-sitter/py-tree-sitter/README.md

 The read callable can use either the byte offset or point tuple to read from buffer and return source code as bytes object.
 An empty bytes object or None terminates parsing for that line.
-The bytes must encode the source as UTF-8.
+The default encoding is utf8.

 For example, to use the byte offset: